 Many software applications are built to read XML files, and, with just a bit of knowledge of how they work, so can you.
 Let’s break down the meaning of XML word-by-word.

-XML is a programming language, one that can be read and used by computer software.
+XML is a language that can be read and used by computer software.
 Specifically, the purpose of XML is to store data in a way that can be easily read by and shared between software applications.
 XML doesn’t do anything with the data other than store it, like a database.

 Let’s look at a basic example of an XML file below.
 You can also click here to view the file directly in your browser.